testinggospels/camouflage/docs/mocking-websockets.md

 # Mocking Websockets

 Camouflage supports mocking for websockets via native WebSockets API.
-Note that at this time, custom websockets implementations such as via Socket.io is not supported.
+Note that at this time, custom websockets implementations such as via Socket.io are not supported.

 !!!note